NACLab/ngc-learn/docs/museum/snn_bfa.md

 [^4]: Surrogate routines in ngc-learn take on the
 $f_{surr}(\mathbf{j}, \mathbf{v}, \mathbf{s}) function format because some
-surrogate functions use different spiking cell statistics to create approximate derivatives, e.g., some electrical current as in this tutorial while others use the value of the voltages and actual spikes emitted.
+surrogate functions use different spiking cell statistics to create approximate derivatives, e.g., some use electrical current as in this tutorial while others use the value of the voltages and actual spikes emitted.
 [^5]: Inside of the `BFA_SNN` exhibit class, we, unlike <b>[1]</b> also report and track the negative Categorical log likelihood (`NLL`) by approximating the SNN's